prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

-:title: Blog with pagd, github and your text-editor
+:title: Blog with pagd, github and favorite text-editor
 :author: prataprc

 First time I started blogging it was with blogspot_, which was too cumbersome